 Step 1: Download and install FoneGeek iOS System Recovery on to your computer and then launch it.
 Choose "Standard Mode" from home page to proceed.

 Step 2: Connect your iPhone or iPad to the computer and click on "Next".
 Wait for the program to detect the device.
 If your device is not detected, you can follow the on-screen steps to put it into Recovery/DFU mode.

-If it takes more than 2 hours to update your iPhone, it is obviously too long and you can try the solutions above to fix the problem.
+If it takes more than 2 hours to update your iPhone to iOS 15, it is obviously too long and you can try the solutions above to fix the problem.
 The good news is these solutions will always work.
 Most of the time, it is only a network problem or a problem with adequate storage; both of which you can easily overcome.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.